Best 10 Places to Eat and Drink in Downtown Las Vegas

-Downtown Las Vegas has really stepped up its game when it comes to the best places to eat and drink in Sin City.
+Downtown has really stepped up its game when it comes to the best places to eat and drink in Las Vegas.
 Restaurants in Downtown Las Vegas have evolved far beyond the days of cheap buffets and smokey bars.
-Some of the best places to eat in Las Vegas are in the downtown area, and visitors are taking notice of these unique foodie destinations.
-Here are the top 10 places to eat and drink in Downtown Las Vegas.
+Some of the hottest places to eat in Las Vegas are in the downtown area, and visitors are taking notice of these unique foodie destinations.
+Here are the top 10 places to eat and drink in Downtown Las Vegas:

 Triple George Grill

 If you’re hoping to capture a little bit of that vintage Vegas vibe during your visit, Triple George Grill is the best place to experience real classic Vegas.
 We’re talking “perfectly dry-aged steaks, chilled martinis, and a smooth scotch curling around a couple ice cubes” kind of night.
 Reminiscent of the prohibition days, the restaurant features a classic deep-colored wooden bar complete with padded stools, oversized booths for dining, hanging crystal chandeliers, and the best wait staff you’ll find in downtown.
 Be sure to check out the extended all-day happy hour that runs Monday through Friday from 11:00 am to 7:00 pm for some of the best cocktails in Downtown Las Vegas.

 Freedom Beat at Downtown Grand doubles as an intimate performance venue and high-energy bar & restaurant.
 This menu is not for the weak!
 Chef Scott Commings serves up the best comfort food from around the country with the most welcoming southern vibes.
 With regularly scheduled live music performances right in the restaurant, this is also one of the most popular bars in Downtown Las Vegas.
 Offering the best beers, boilers (a whiskey and beer), and cocktails from across America, you’ll feel right at home no matter where you’re from.